HwWobbe/WipHww/README.md

 # WipHww
+* The new TiddlyHost addresses many of the TW sharing needs.
-* perhaps the new TiddlySpot replacement ... ?
+** the new TiddlySpot replacement.

 # 2021.02:
 * TT seems to be trending into more use of Comments